 “It’s a very different remit than just about any other role that I’ve seen.”

-Meanwhile Aussie is undergoing an agile transformation across its entire business, including implementing agile marketing Scrum methodology.
+Meanwhile Aussie underwent an agile transformation across its entire business, including implementing agile marketing Scrum methodology.
 A primary aim of the agile transformation in marketing is to align all marketing work closely to the company’s five business priorities: Sales Growth; Customer Passion; Aussie Made Easy; Product Competitiveness; and Risk, Culture and Capability.

 The project was run using virtual visual project management boards that were shared with Aussie’s agencies.